Language Selector Component | Next.js Supabase SaaS Kit

 3. Default Fallback

-If no preference is detected, the system uses NEXT_PUBLIC_DEFAULT_LOCALE:
+If no matching locale is found, the system redirects to NEXT_PUBLIC_DEFAULT_LOCALE:

 NEXT_PUBLIC_DEFAULT_LOCALE=en